SaeedTaghavi/CS/docs/OS/Chap03.md

 1. The client invokes a RPC
 2. RPC system
-    - calls the appropriate stub (client side).
+    - calls the appropriate stub (client side)
-    - passes the stub the parameters to the RPC.
+    - passes the stub the parameters to the RPC
-3. Marshals parameter: packaging the parameters into a form that can be transmitted over a network.
+3. Marshals parameter: packaging the parameters into a form that can be transmitted over a network
 4. The stub transmits a message to the server using message passing.
 5. A stub (server side)
     - receives this message
-    - invokes the procedure on the server.
+    - invokes the procedure on the server
-6. (optional) Return values using the same technique.
+6. (optional) Return values using the same technique

 Issues for RPC: